Nature-Wired/nature-backers-sponsor-agent/README.md

 1. AI-Assisted Campaign Creation (Before the Event)
 2. AI-Assisted Interpretation & Reporting (After the Event)

+# This Week 2 submission will demonstrate:

+1. An AI Sponsor Agent that helps a sponsor design a sustainability fan engagement campaign before a women’s sports event.
+2. A custom Nature Backers campaign plugin that connects the agent to campaign/project/voting data.
+3. At least two Hedera Agent Kit non-query tools, such as:
+        - HCS topic/message submission for campaign approval or fan participation records
+        - HTS token mint/transfer for proof-of-participation or sponsor/fan reward token
+4. A real commercial-style transaction workflow, such as:
+        - sponsor approves a $5,000 campaign pool
+        - campaign is published
+        - fans participate and receive a proof-of-participation token
+        - voting results trigger funding allocation logic
+        - post-event report summarizes participation, project votes, token activity, and funding unlocked

 # 1. AI-Assisted Campaign Creation (Before the Event)

 Sponsors provide: